TonyPhipps/tech-notes/Products/openwrt.md

 - Network > Switch
 - Set the WAN port to "untagged" for VLAN ID 1.
 - Set the WAN port to "off" for VLAN ID 2.
+- That port can now be used as an effective uplink, like the other ports.